-Following a well-balanced plant-based diet, rich in healthy vegan foods, such as beans, vegetables, seeds, nuts, and whole grains can help us meet our daily needs of calcium.
+Following a well-balanced plant-based diet, with a wide variety of healthy vegan foods, such as beans, vegetables, seeds, nuts, and whole grains can help us meet our daily needs of calcium.

 Calcium is necessary for good health.
 For instance, calcium has a key role in muscle function, bone function, nerve transmission, hormonal secretion, the dilatation of blood vessels and many more.

 We shouldn’t consume too much calcium from supplements, though.
-Exceeding the maximum safe dose of calcium may cause adverse effects!
+Exceeding the maximum safe dose may cause side effects!

 Seeds are high in calcium